Raymond Moriyama: Notable projects

-Ontario Science Centre
+Ontario Science Centre, Toronto

-This was Moriyama's first large-scale project as an independent architect.
-It was built in 1969.
-Moriyama incorporated Confuciuan philosophies into his design, building on the ideas of tactile and experiential learning.
-The Science Centre functions as a place for visitors to experiment hands-on with installations.
+The Ontario Science Centre was Moriyama's first large-scale project as an independent architect.
+Until its closure in June 2024 it functioned as a place for visitors to experiment hands-on with installations.
+He had it built in 1969, incorporating Confuciuan philosophies into the design, building on the ideas of tactile and experiential learning.

 The glass facade of the front entrance has a large, exposed steel cable structure.
-This gesture immediately involves visitors to experience the engineering and science behind architecture, an example of experiential learning in itself.
+This immediately involves visitors experiencing the engineering and science behind architecture, an example of experiential learning in itself.
 The interior lends itself to flexibility, with large open spaces fit for various installations, exhibits, and large crowds.

-Canadian embassy in Tokyo
+Canadian embassy, Tokyo

-Moriyama designed this building during his time with Moriyama + Teshima.
-It was built in 1991.
-The prominent concept of this building is the "tree house", gaining inspiration from his childhood years spent in Japanese internment camps.
-He replicated the feeling of youthfulness and magic of the treehouse he first built while in camp.
-His intention was to enable a place of social connection and welcoming for all those visiting the Embassy.
-The form resembles that of a temple.
+Moriyama designed the Canadian embassy in Tokyo during his time with Moriyama & Teshima.
+Built in 1991, the prominent concept of this building is the "tree house", inspired by Moriyama childhood years spent in Japanese internment camps.
+His intention was to enable a place of social connection and welcoming for all those visiting the Embassy: Moriyama replicated the feeling of youthfulness and magic of the treehouse he first built while in camp.
+Its form resembles that of a temple.
 On the lower half, a large solid mass of concrete includes deep set windows, and above it, an asymmetrical glass peaked roof creates a light, sculptural contrast.
 Adjacent to the building is the Akasaka Imperial Grounds and the Takahashi Memorial Park.
-The building was limited in the shadows it was allowed to cast over the park, a restriction that led to its final shape.
+The building was limited in the amount of shadows it was allowed to cast over the park, a restriction that led to its final shape.

-Bata Shoe Museum
+Bata Shoe Museum, Toronto

-Moriyama + Teshima designed the Bata Shoe Museum, built in 1995.
-It is recognizable by its angled trapezoidal limestone walls, and pyramid-like glazing on the front face.
-The interior reflects the angularity of the outside, with large open spaces for exhibitions with tilted walls.
-The interior is mostly wood, with "floating" display boxes with hidden supports, similar to the grand wooden staircase in the centre of the room.
+Moriyama & Teshima designed the Bata Shoe Museum.
+Built in 1995, it is recognizable by its angled trapezoidal limestone walls, and pyramid-like glazing on the front face.
+Its interior reflects the angularity of the outside, with large open spaces for exhibitions with tilted walls; this interior is mostly wood, with "floating" display boxes using hidden supports, similar to the grand wooden staircase in the room's centre.

 This project won the City of Toronto Urban Design Award of Excellence in 1997.